Enterprise RAID Controller Recovery

 SmartCache pairing matters.
 SmartCache metadata links the specific cache SSD volume to its backing logical drive.
 If that pairing is lost, the backing logical drive may refuse to mount or mount with logically damaged data.
 We do not cite a sector offset for this metadata because the on-disk location is not something we can verify from published sources.

 Recovery is a two-image overlay.
-We image the failed cache SSD with PC-3000, including any dirty blocks that never destaged, and separately reconstruct the backing array image from the member drives by parsing GPT Partition 9.
+We image the failed cache SSD at sector level, including any dirty blocks that never destaged, and separately reconstruct the backing array image from the member drives by parsing the RIS metadata.

 We then identify the uncommitted blocks on the cache SSD image and overlay them onto the reconstructed backing-array image so the recovered volume reflects the state the OS expected at the moment of failure, not the stale state frozen on the spinning members.
 This is the opposite of an FBWC recovery, where the trapped writes sit in NAND on the controller card rather than on a separate SSD tier.